CNES/S1Tiling/docs/configuration.rst

       Valid values are ``S1A`` or ``S1B``.

       .. warning::
-        A single value is expected in NORMLIM scenarios.
+        A single value is expected in :ref:`NORMLIM scenarios <scenarios>`.

       .. _DataSource.polarisation:
   * - ``polarisation``